|What kind of insurance do I need for a car?|

 What’s with this Extra Liability Coverage?

 Pick your jaw up off the floor when you hear the term “extra liability coverage.”
-Everyone counts the cost of a minor car accident by its potential financial impact on personal auto insurance policy.
+Everyone counts the cost of a minor car accident by its potential financial impact on their personal auto insurance policy.

 Instead, insurance companies are required to provide coverage for “tangible” loss, usually in the form of auto parts.
 In other words, some minor accidents result in the loss of a part, in addition to property damage.